subfuzion/appmesh-blog/colorapp/README.md

 ![appmesh-concepts-virtual-service-providers](appmesh-concepts-virtual-service-providers.svg)

 > Important!
 These virtual services are abstractions to help us configure our mesh.
-Ultimately, App Mesh converts this abstract configuration into concrete Envoy-specific configuration specifications that are pushed by the App Mesh control plane to each Envoy proxy coupled to a microservice running in the mesh.
-Communication between concrete services flows through these proxies point-to-point within the data plane.
-There is no performance cost for using these abstractions to drive configuration!
+Ultimately, App Mesh transforms this abstract configuration into concrete Envoy-specific configuration specifications.
+These are then pushed by the App Mesh control plane to each Envoy proxy coupled (generally as a sidecar) to a microservice in the mesh.
+Communication between concrete service instances flows through these proxies directly (point-to-point) within the data plane.
+There is no performance penalty for using these abstractions to drive optimal configuration.

 ### Routes